Reactor with Multiple Processes: ASM1/ASM3 with Aeration

 Plug and Play Example

-using ModelingToolkitStandardLibrary # Standard library for MTK.
+using ModelingToolkitStandardLibrary.Blocks # Standard library for MTK.
 Provides e.g. simple math operations (adder, product...), controllers (PID) and more

 using DifferentialEquations # Solve the equations